Principle Investigator

 Kaitlynn is the lab coordinator at Vanderbilt's Clinical Science BRAINS Lab.
 She earned her B.S. in Neurobiology and Psychology from the University of Wisconsin–Madison in 2022.
 As an undergraduate, she worked in Dr. Brittany Travers' lab, assisting with research on motor and brain development in individuals with autism spectrum disorder.
 Following graduation, Kaitlynn served as a lab manager in Dr. Haley Vlach's lab, where she contributed to projects examining cognitive development in early childhood.
 At the BRAINS Lab, Kaitlynn oversees the day-to-day operations of several research projects.
 Her responsibilities include recruiting and screening participants, preparing participants for EEG and MRI sessions, administering E-Prime tasks during data collection, conducting cognitive assessments, and managing participant compensation and course credit.
 Kaitlynn plans to pursue a Ph.D. in clinical psychology, with a research focus on how early life stress influences brain development and contributes to the emergence of internalizing disorders.

-• Siri Arkatala
+• Siri Arkatala (STEM Transition and Retention (START) program)

 Lab Alumni